Privacy Information Notice

 The new General Data Protection Rules (aka “GDPR”) is a law effecting businesses, including websites, worldwide.
 Effective May 25, 2018, it requires all organizations that store information about a person (which identifies that person specifically, or can be used to do that) to explicitly state how, where, why and so on.
 Further, that person can demand the information be removed.

-That’s what all the legal information below points out.
-However, in plain terms, here it is: we need your information to process you as a member or take donations online.
-If you ask us to delete your information, you are effectively saying that you no longer wish to be a member.
+All the legal information below points out more specifically what we do with your information.
+However, in plain terms, here it is: nothing.
+Obviously, we need your information to process you as a member or take payments online.
+We will never sell your information to anyone.
+You have complete control over the information we have on you.
+You can modify or even delete your membership entirely by yourself.
+(Just log in to your account. ) If you ask us to delete your information, you are effectively saying that you no longer wish to be a member.
 (This is of course true for any membership-based organization, not just the CPA.)

 We use MailChimp (an email service) to send out our “focus” newsletter, and to keep you informed of the events for which you joined.
 We need to gather your name, address and so on to process your membership payments and maintain our rolls.
 (We do -not- keep your credit card information, however our payment processor, Stripe.com, does.)